-- Lock the pivoting deck in the driving position. - Verify that the catch engages the hole in the pivoting deck. - Secure the load to the trailer using appropriate straps, chains and tensioning devices.
+- Lock the pivoting deck in the driving position. - Verify the deck latch or Pin or engage properly securing the deck. - 5.
+Secure the load to the trailer using appropriate straps, chains and tensioning devices.
 Refer to www.fmcsa.dot.gov for regulations regarding cargo securement rules.

-Shifting cargo can result in loss of control of the trailer, and can lead to death or serious injury.

-Tie down all loads with proper sized fasteners, chains, straps, etc.
+- Shifting cargo can result in loss of control of trailer and can lead to death or serious injury. - Tie down all loads with proper size fasteners, chains, straps etc.